 It's not just the vintage cars and classic motorcycles that our buyers are seeking.
 They are very keen collectors of smaller items such as motor car hood badges, AA motorcycle badges, and owners' club badges.

 Lower estimate items that you can expect in this section include Stewart or Smith dashboard gauges, Sparks Withington 'The Spartan' motor engine horns, vintage Lucas 'King of the Road' headlights, and a signed and numbered limited run screen print after Ken Reed marking the 70th anniversary of Morgan.

-We offer extended viewings on the Fridays and Saturdays preceding our auctions.
 Viewing by appointment is also available for classic cars and motorcycles.